Ranqing/HumanBVS/README.md

 # HumanBVS
-the very start version of reconstructing human body 3D points via stereo matching
+the very start version of reconstructing human body 3D points via stereo matching. input has been modified to meet with the data structure.